-The Pesh Kabz (pesh qabz) is of Persian origin and was introduced into India by the Mughals in the 16th century.
+The Pesh Kabz (pesh qabz) is of Persian origin and was introduced into India in the 16th century.
 The name means “fore grip” in Persian.
 Persian swordsmiths were often employed at Indian courts.
 By the end of the 16th century, Indian smiths has mastered many of the Persian techniques and the India and Persian styles became highly intermixed.

 The Pesh Kabz is related to the straight bladed Choora typical of northern India and the tribes of the Hindu Kush, the Karud, and the Khyber (salwar yataghan) of the Pashtun tribes.
 All share the T-shape cross section which makes the blade extremely strong.
 The shape of the Pesh Kabz naturally extends the thrusting hand and is ideal for piercing chain-mail armor.
 The wide blade also can be used effectively with slashing or cutting strokes.